-Journey overland to explore the Roman ruins of Volubilis, a UNESCO World Heritage Site that is home to some of the bestpreserved Roman ruins in North Africa.
+Journey overland to explore Volubilis, a UNESCO World Heritage Site that is home to some of the best-preserved Roman ruins in North Africa.
 With its triumphal arches, basilicas and capitals, the Volubilis skyline brims with iconic examples of Roman architecture.
-Among its greatest treasures, however, are the amazing mosaic floors of former family dwellings, which include depictions of Orpheus charming animals with his lyre, nine dolphins signifying good luck and a portrait of Amphitrite in a seahorse-drawn chariot.
-Upon completing this glimpse into antiquity, visit Meknes, a UNESCO World Heritage Site and one of the imperial cities of Morocco.
-Its impressive monuments recall the splendor of a fortified city, first built in the 17th century by the powerful sultan Moulay Ismail, to rival the court of his contemporary, Louis XIV of France.
-See the monumental Bab Mansour gateway — considered one of the finest great gates of Morocco — as well as the Granaries and the massive Royal Stables, which were built to accommodate 12,000 horses.
-Return to Fez for an evening at leisure.
+Among its greatest treasures, however, are the mosaic floors of former family dwellings, which include depictions of Orpheus charming animals with his lyre, nine dolphins signifying good luck and a portrait of Amphitrite in a seahorse-drawn chariot.
+Upon completing this glimpse into antiquity, proceed to a winery outside Meknes for lunch set among the region’s sun-bathed vineyards and olive groves.
+Return to Fez with your evening at leisure.

 Erfoud | Desert Oasis

-Travel to small, desert-fringed Erfoud, pausing for lunch in Midelt en route and marveling at everyday life as you pass Berber villages, endless date palm plantations and the majestic Atlas Mountains.
-Settle into your hotel, set amid dunes and lush vegetation, with the remainder of the day to spend at leisure.
+Travel to small, desert-fringed Erfoud, pausing for lunch en route and marveling at everyday life as you pass Berber villages, endless date palm plantations and the majestic Atlas Mountains.
+Settle into your hotel, with the remainder of the day to spend at leisure.
 Gather for dinner this evening.
 Your gourmet meal is prepared with locally sourced, organic ingredients.

 This morning, discover the fortified desert town of Rissani.
-Continue to the desert dunes of Erg Chebbi by four-wheel-drive vehicle, where a reception with mint tea and pastries awaits at your nomadic tented camp.
-Erg Chebbi’s stunning dunes can reach up to 500 feet high, creating an otherworldly landscape.
+Continue to the desert dunes of the Sahara by four-wheel-drive vehicle, where a reception with mint tea and pastries awaits at your nomadic tented camp.
+The stunning reddish-hued sand dunes can reach up to 500 feet high, creating an otherworldly landscape.
 Experience it like a local on camel back.
-As the sun sets over the dunes, celebrate your unforgettable desert foray with a Scenic Sundowner.
+As the sun sets, celebrate your unforgettable desert foray with a Scenic Sundowner.
 Return to your camp for a traditional meal before a campfire, along with distinctively Moroccan entertainment.
-Then, slumber in comfort as the sounds of the Sahara lull you to sleep.
+Then, slumber in comfort as the sounds of the desert lull you to sleep.

 Ouarzazate | Road of a Thousand Kasbahs

 Journey overland to Ouarzazate, once a stopping point for African traders travelling to the cities of Morocco and Europe.
 En route, absorb views of the High Atlas’ southern slopes, intersecting the Dades Valley’s flourishing crops, irrigation canals and palm trees.
-Travel along the “Road of a Thousand Kasbahs” and make a stop to visit an amazing, small private museum that houses exhibits showcasing local art, culture and history, before proceeding to Ouarzazate and your delightful oasis of a hotel.
+Travel along the “Road of a Thousand Kasbahs” to Ouarzazate and your delightful oasis of a hotel.

 Ouarzazate | Door of the Desert

-Begin the day by exploring Ouarzazate, a city originally built as a French garrison in the 1920s.
-Today, the city is a regional trade center, known for its pottery and carpets.
-See the Taourirt Kasbah, which now consists of simple clay houses and crenellated towers that are beautifully decorated with geometric motifs.
+Begin the day in Ouarzazate, a city originally built as a French garrison in the 1920s.
+Today, it is a regional trade center, known for its pottery and carpets.
+See the Tifoultoute Kasbah, a majestic 17th-century fortress featuring a panoramic view of the valley of Ouarzazate and the High Atlas Mountains.
 Continue to elaborate Aït Benhaddou, a UNESCO World Heritage Site and home of the region’s most exotic kasbahs, some of which have been featured in famous films, including Lawrence of Arabia and Gladiator.